statamic/docs/content/collections/extending-docs/actions.md

 ### Redirects

-If you want to redirect after your action completes, override the `redirect` method and return the route:
+If you want to redirect after your action completes, override the `redirect` method and return a route or URL:

 ``` php
 public function redirect($items, $values)
 {